incsteps/qaqatua/docs/guide.md

 ## Create an account

-First of all you need to create an account in Qaqatua, using your email and password.
+First of all you need to create an account in QaQatua, using your email and password.

 ## Login